-- 1.19 As it relates specifically to the governance and management of climate related risks, LaSalle has (i) a global sustainability leadership group (comprising all regional sustainability heads, GHCC and appointed others, which meets monthly to discuss and share progress against key sustainability objectives); (ii) in Europe specifically, the Head of Sustainability is a permanent member of the European Asset Management Board (which is an operational management group focusing on the operational aspects of our asset management responsibilities and platform); and (iii) ad-hoc sustainability focused meetings with key business lines to focus on a material sustainability topics as required. - 1.20 Further, in the context of sustainability resourcing, LaSalle Europe has a dedicated sustainability team comprising a core team of four full-time employees, one part time (75% FTE), plus an additional two full-time equivalent employees supporting the delivery of sustainability across the business.
+- 1.19 As it relates specifically to the governance and management of climate related risks, LaSalle has (i) a global sustainability leadership group (comprising all regional sustainability heads, GHS and appointed others, which meets monthly to discuss and share progress against key sustainability objectives); (ii) in Europe specifically, the Head of Sustainability is a permanent member of the European Asset Management Board (which is an operational management group focusing on the operational aspects of our asset management responsibilities and platform); and (iii) ad-hoc sustainability focused meetings with key business lines to focus on a material sustainability topics as required. - 1.20 Further, in the context of sustainability resourcing, LaSalle Europe has a dedicated sustainability team that consists of 6.85 full-time equivalents ("FTEs") supporting the delivery of sustainability across the business.
 The team is led by the European "Head of Sustainability", who is charged with overseeing the development and implementation of sustainability strategies relevant to related risks and opportunities (including climate related issues) in connection with LaSalle's European business and also material investment related decisions.
-The GHCC works closely with the European Head of Sustainability to implement global practices and procedures.
+The GHS works closely with the European Head of Sustainability to implement global practices and procedures.
 The team also comprises a dedicated Net Zero Carbon Lead, who is responsible for delivering the net zero carbon strategy, together with advising clients on asset level decarbonisation pathways. - 1.21 The Head of Sustainability reports directly to the European COO (whom is a member of the EMC and the board of LaSalle (UK)).
 Given this reporting line, it follows that LaSalle's European COO has day-to-day responsibility for the delivery of LaSalle's sustainability strategy and related sustainability services and internal resources.
 LaSalle's European COO reports periodically on these matters at EMC meetings, the Risk Management Committee and the board of LaSalle (UK) on sustainability related objectives and initiatives to ensure that each of these bodies are each able to monitor and assess climate related initiatives, risks and opportunities. - 1.22 In addition to the services provided by the European Sustainability Team, in order to further enhance its approach to meet stakeholder expectations and growing requirements of sustainability related reporting matters, LaSalle has also appointed two employees whose roles include supporting sustainability reporting in respect of: - (a) financial and non-financial carbon related reporting (as required by a number of clients (whether to meet their internal requirements, voluntary disclosures or statutory disclosures)); and - (b) LaSalle's own sustainability related reports and disclosure (such as this TCFD Entity Report).

-Both of these employees are based in Europe and respectively titled "Director, Sustainability Investor Accounting and Finance" and "Sustainability Reporting Manager".
+Both of these employees are based in Europe and respectively titled "Director, Sustainability Investor Accounting and Finance" and "Sustainability Manager".